 Asia is the world's largest and most populous continent.
 It covers 30% of Earths land area and with approximately just less than 4 billion people, it hosts 60% of the world's current human population.
 The continent is too massive and diverse to conceptualize as a single travel destination.
 Even defining the borders of this continent is difficult.
 The continent is bounded by the Pacific Ocean to the east, by the Indian ocean to the south, by Europe and Urals to the west and by the Arctic Ocean to the north.
 Asia's and the world's highest peak is Mount Everest while its lowest point is the Dead Sea, whose surface is 400 m below sea level.
 Travel options range widely, from the desert ruins and modern mega-malls of the Middle East to the magnificent ancient monuments in South Asia, from the beach bungalows and jungle treks of South-East Asia to the mega-cities and technology capitals of East Asia.
-Asia offers the very diverse travel options available to the most avid travelers.
+Asia offers the very diverse travel options available to the most avid travellers.
 On one end, there are the ultramodern largely democratic modern countries like Japan, Singapore, Hong Kong, Taiwan and South Korea which are very prosperous and in which people enjoy very high standards of living.
 On the other hand, Afghanistan, Laos and East Timor are extremely poor countries where people struggle even to get a few grains of rice each day.
-In adition, there are also many countries lying somewhere in the middle, such as the emerging powerhouses of China and India which make wonderful travel destinations in themselves due to their long history, size and diversity.
-Thailand is a magnet for travelers too, with great food, a tropical climate, fascinating culture and great beaches.
+In addition, there are also many countries lying somewhere in the middle, such as the emerging powerhouses of China and India which make wonderful travel destinations in themselves due to their long history, size and diversity.
+Thailand is a magnet for travellers too, with great food, a tropical climate, fascinating culture and great beaches.
 To add to a list of possible travel destinations, Asia is also home to North Korea, which is under one of, if not the most, oppressive regimes in the world.
 Some of the most interesting cities to visit in Asia are:

 - Bangkok — Thailand's bustling, cosmopolitan capital with temples, nightlife and fervour